-Serengeti Sopa Lodge honors its setting in the great plain of the Serengeti with Africa’s traditional generosity of spirit and hospitality, carefully chosen African motifs, and especially by its openness to what Cyril Connolly called “an immense, limitless lawn,” where “the light is dazzling, the air delectable; the magic of the American prairie here blends with the other magic of the animals as they existed before man.
+Serengeti Sopa Lodge honours its setting in the great plain of the Serengeti with Africa’s traditional generosity of spirit and hospitality, carefully chosen African motifs, and especially by its openness to what Cyril Connolly called “an immense, limitless lawn,” where “the light is dazzling, the air delectable; the magic of the American prairie here blends with the other magic of the animals as they existed before man.
 There is a lightening of spirit….”
 Serengeti Sopa is a true and enthusiastic celebration of the Serengeti.

 Serengeti Sopa is set amidst acacia woodlands on the edge of an escarpment overlooking the vast expanse of the kopje-studded Plain.
 The delightfully open dining area’s floor-to-ceiling windows open to the Plain’s dazzling light (and its cuisine adds to the Lodge’s overall lightening of spirit).
 Its beautifully decorated lobby is a fine place to relax after game drives, and its full range of amenities—gym, gift shop, swimming pool, outdoor dining, etc.—are up-to-the-minute modern.